Guidance on Photography

 - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images.

-- Pupils’ full names will not be used anywhere on the school website or public Merlin pages.
+- Pupils’ full names will not be used anywhere on the school website.

 Parents are asked to inform the school if they do not wish their child’s image to be used or shared as outlined above